 We cater for our customers and anyone else interested in matters relevant to marketing, communication and business change by posting blogs, articles and videos on the website and social media.

 Our own market surveys support the dialogue with customers.
 In Finland, we also utilize research information provided by the Federation of the Finnish Media Industry and Kantar TNS.
-In Sweden, we utilize information produced by the Institute for Advertising and Media Statistics (IRM, Institutet för Reklam- och Mediestatiastik).
+In Sweden, we utilize information produced by the Institute for Advertising and Media Statistics (IRM, Institutet för Reklam- och Mediestatistik).

 Memberships and certificates